rmdm/promback/README.md

 How it is different from a promisify
 ====================================

-Different flavors of `promisify` does not handle promise-returning functions and is going to hang when you will try to call a promisifed promise-returning function. **promback** on the other hand is designed to handle both promises and callbacks.
+Different flavors of `promisify` does not handle promise-returning functions well and is going to hang when you will try to call a promisifed promise-returning function. **promback** on the other hand is designed to handle both promises and callbacks.

 API
 ===